tomwolfe/metamorphic-core/README.md

 *   **Code Quality Issues Not Reported:** Ensure `flake8` is installed in your virtual environment (`pip install -r requirements/dev.txt`).
 Check server logs for errors related to `CodeReviewAgent` or `subprocess` calls to `flake8`.
 Verify the `code_quality` section exists in the API response.

 **Known Issues:**
 *   **ZAP Service in `docker-compose.yml`:** The ZAP service defined in `docker-compose.yml` may exit unexpectedly after startup and is not fully functional in this MVP internal release.
-Local ZAP-based security scans using `docker-compose up` are not currently reliable.  **For MVP internal testing, please rely on the automated ZAP Baseline Scan results available in the CI pipeline runs for each Pull Request and Push to the `main` branch.** Resolution of the local ZAP service issue is planned for a future release (post-MVP).  **Note:** Code quality analysis via Flake8, however, is now verified and fully functional in the MVP.
+Local ZAP-based security scans using `docker-compose up` are not currently reliable.  **For MVP internal testing, please rely on the automated ZAP Baseline Scan results available in the CI pipeline runs for each Pull Request and Push to the `main` branch.** Resolution of the local ZAP service issue is planned for a future release (post-MVP).  **Note: Code quality analysis via Flake8, however, is now verified and fully functional in the MVP.**

 ## Terminology Footnotes <a name="terminology-footnotes"></a>

-**Quantum-inspired analysis**: <a name="footnote-quantum-inspired"></a><sup>1</sup> Refers to analytical methodologies that leverage principles inspired by quantum computing (like superposition and entanglement) to explore multiple ethical risk pathways and potential system states simultaneously within the ethical assessment engine.
-In practical terms for this project, it involves using quantum circuit representations (simulated) to model the interplay of different ethical factors (bias, safety, transparency) and assess the overall ethical posture, drawing inspiration from quantum state exploration concepts rather than requiring actual quantum hardware at this stage.